akash-kasaudhan/AkashGupta-HealthConnect/README.md

 - **npm**: [npm](https://www.npmjs.com/) for package management.

 ## What We Learned 📚
-Developing JivanButi has deepened our understanding of healthcare challenges and the complexities of telehealth services.
+Developing HealthConnect has deepened our understanding of healthcare challenges and the complexities of telehealth services.
 From navigating ethical concerns to meeting regulatory standards, the project taught us valuable lessons about how technology can transform healthcare delivery in rural areas.

 ## What's Next for JivanButi 🔮
 - Continuous refinement of AI models to improve diagnostic accuracy.